owncloud/QA/Server/Test_Plan_OC11_Docker_Smoke_Test.md

 Admin:
 - [ ] create a user via the UI (Admin → Users), set a storage quota
 - [ ] create a group via the UI, add the user to it
-- [ ] change a user's display language
+- [ ] login as the user, change the display language (Settings, General) - the UI is rendered in the selected language
 - [ ] transfer ownership of Marie's files to Einstein:
   `occ files:transfer-ownership marie einstein` — files move owner without error
 - [ ] delete the test user